ReceptivaDx™ – A Test for Inflammation and Endometriosis

 ReceptivaDx is a first-of-its-kind test that detects inflammation of the uterine lining that is highly characteristic of endometriosis.
 The ReceptivaDx test is run on a collection/sample/biopsy of endometrial tissue from an endometrial biopsy scratch procedure.

 Why is Detecting Inflammation Important?

 Inflammation on the uterine lining is a common sign of previously undetected endometriosis.
 This test can also detect recurring endometriosis in patients previously diagnosed and treated for the condition.

-Endometriosis and generalized inflammation are two of the leading causes of infertility and implantation failure so having a diagnostic tool to detect its presence can help fertility specialists put an appropriate treatment plan in place.
+Endometriosis and generalized inflammation are two of the leading causes of infertility and implantation failure so having a tool to detect its presence can help fertility specialists put an appropriate treatment plan in place.

 Who is a good candidate for testing?

 Failed implantation occurs when an embryo is transferred and does not result in a clinical pregnancy.
 Failed implantation is usually the result of embryo quality or uterine factors.

 By testing for BCL6, ReceptivaDx can help to identify the presence of potential uterine issues.
 If BCL6 levels are identified and uterine issues are discovered, physicians can recommend treatment that may reduce the chances of implantation failure.